Skip to content

 World

 A World contains entities which have components.
-The World is queryable and can be used to get entities with a specific set of components.
+The World is queryable and can be used to get entities with a specific set of components and to perform different kinds of operations on them.

 Functions